-24 draft or order in the amount of drawn on (name of bank or 25 financial institution) where you did not have funds on deposit in or credit with the bank 26 or financial institution with which to pay the check, draft or order upon presentation and pray that 27 a warrant issue and that you be apprehended wherever you may be found by an officer authorized 28 to make an arrest and dealt with in accordance with the laws of the State of West Virginia.
-29 A warrant for arrest will be issued on or after the day of 30 You can nullify the effect of this complaint and avoid arrest by paying to the magistrate 31 court clerk at the amount due on the check, draft or order; service charges imposed 32 on the payee or holder by the payee's or holder's bank or financial institution in connection with 33 the check, draft or order in the amount of; and the costs of this proceeding in the amount 34 of \$25 on or before the day of, 20, at which time you will be given a receipt 35 with which you can obtain the check, draft or order from the magistrate court.
-The complainant is 36 forbidden by law to accept payment after the complaint is filed.
-37 Magistrate Court of County 38 39 Date:" 40 This notice shall give the drawer of any such check, draft, or order 10 days within which 41 to make payment to magistrate court.
-In the event the drawer pays the total amount set forth in 42 the notice to the magistrate court within the ten-day period, no warrant may issue.
-The payment 43 may be made to the magistrate court in person or by mail by cash, certified check, bank draft or 44 money order and, in the event the payment is made by mail, the magistrate court clerk shall 45 immediately mail to the maker of the check, draft or order the receipt required by this section.
-In 46 the event the total amount is not so paid the court shall proceed with the issuance of the warrant 47 as is provided by law.
-48 Upon receipt of payment of the total amount the magistrate court clerk shall issue to the 49 drawer a receipt sufficiently describing the check, draft, or order with which receipt the drawer is entitled to receive the dishonored check, draft or order from the magistrate court holding it.
+"You are hereby notified that a complaint for a warrant for your arrest has been filed with this office to the following effect and purpose by who upon oath complains that on the day of, 20, you did unlawfully issue and deliver unto him or her a certain chec draft or order in the amount of drawn on (name of bank of financial institution) where you did not have funds on deposit in or credit with the bar or financial institution with which to pay the check, draft or order upon presentation and pray that warrant issue and that you be apprehended wherever you may be found by an officer authorized make an arrest and dealt with in accordance with the laws of the State of West Virginia.
+A warrant for arrest will be issued on or after the day of You can nullify the effect of this complaint and avoid arrest by paying to the magistrate court clerk at the amount due on the check, draft or order; service charges impose on the payee or holder by the payee's or holder's bank or financial institution in connection with the check, draft or order in the amount of; and the costs of this proceeding in the amount of \$2 on or before the day of which you can obtain the check, draft or order from the magistrate court.
+The complainant forbidden by law to accept payment after the complaint is filed.
+Magistrate Court of County

+Date:" This notice shall give the drawer of any such check, draft, or order 10 days within which make payment to magistrate court.
+In the event the drawer pays the total amount set forth in the notice to the magistrate court within the ten-day period, no warrant may issue.
+The payment may be made to the magistrate court in person or by mail by cash, certified check, bank draft or mone order and, in the event the payment is made by mail, the magistrate court clerk shall immediate mail to the maker of the check, draft or order the receipt required by this section.
+In the event the total amount is not so paid the court shall proceed with the issuance of the warrant as is provided by law.

+Upon receipt of payment of the total amount the magistrate court clerk shall issue to the drawer a receipt sufficiently describing the check, draft, or order with which receipt the drawer is entitled to receive the dishonored check, draft or order from the magistrate court holding it.
 The magistrate court clerk shall forward the amount of the check, draft, or order, together with any service charge reflected on the complaint as having been imposed on the payee or holder by the payee's or holder's bank or financial institution in connection with the check, draft or order, to the payee or holder thereof, along with a description of the check, draft or order sufficient to enable the person filing the complaint to identify it and the transaction involved.
 Costs collected shall be dealt with as is provided by law for other criminal proceedings.